 By Raj Sapru, Netrush Director of Strategy

-E-commerce, and particularly Amazon, is fueling conversations about the future of retail.
+E-commerce (Amazon in particular) is fueling conversations about the future of retail.
 That future is being shaped in part by a larger digital transformation that has been underway for some time, affecting how products, information, and money flow through evolving supply chains to meet consumer expectations.
 It’s clear that older business models are cracking under this change and a significant number of companies are struggling to adapt, or worse, are blind to the forces of change.
 Manufacturers and brand owners need to have a clear strategy or else the unstoppable forces of change will expose inaction through declining margins, inability to compete, and failing customer experience — it’s as clear as that — and the indicators are available for all of the public to see on marketplaces like Amazon.
-How brands appear on Amazon serves as an excellent X-ray into brand policies, strategies, and measure of competitive success.
+How brands appear on Amazon serves as an excellent X-ray of brand policies, strategies, and a measure of competitive success.